bomacchih/maize_shoot_data_process_v2/docs/QC_SCT_Harmony_workflow.md

 12. Generates a Harmony-based UMAP and a before-versus-after integration figure.
 13. Validates and saves the combined Seurat object.

+## Computational resources and troubleshooting

+Computational requirements are determined more by the number of retained spots or bins, detected genes, nonzero counts, assay layers, and temporary matrix copies than by the compressed size of the input RDS files.
+The QC step is comparatively light because it primarily loads sparse count matrices, merges metadata, calculates summaries, and produces plots.
+The current 14- sample dataset contains about 23,000 spots before domain filtering and about 20,000 retained spots.
+Its 14 input objects occupy approximately 0.38 GB on disk but about 1.8 GB after loading into R. QC should normally finish on a desktop with 16 GB RAM if other memory-intensive applications are closed;
+having at least 6–8 GB of genuinely available memory is a practical target.

+SCTransform, PCA, and integration require substantially more memory than QC.
+SCTransform is usually the peak-memory operation because normalized values, residuals, variable-feature matrices, and temporary copies may coexist with the original RNA layers.
+PCA can also create dense working matrices, whereas Harmony itself operates on the much smaller low-dimensional representation and is usually not the primary memory bottleneck.
+For a standard Visium analysis of roughly 20,000–25,000 combined spots, 16 GB RAM is a borderline minimum and 32 GB is the recommended comfortable configuration.
+A modern 6–12-core processor is adequate; additional RAM is generally more valuable than a very large CPU count, and a GPU is not required for this workflow.
+The current final integrated object is approximately 2 GB when compressed, so at least 10–20 GB of free working disk space should be retained for the output, temporary files, and replacement copies.

+As a general planning guide, standard Visium projects with up to approximately 25,000 combined spots usually fit comfortably within 32 GB RAM.
+Projects with approximately 25,000–100,000 spots should generally be planned for 32–64 GB, and analyses containing 100,000–500,000 observations may require 64–128 GB, depending on matrix sparsity and the number of assays retained.
+Fine-bin Visium HD data can exceed these ranges because one tissue section may contain many more observations than a conventional Visium capture area.
+For the same tissue area, halving the bin width produces approximately four times as many bins; consequently, 8-µm bins have roughly four times the potential bin count of 16-µm bins, and 2-µm bins have roughly 64 times the potential count of 16-µm bins before tissue masking and filtering.
+Whole-section analysis at the finest HD resolution may therefore require 128–256 GB RAM or a staged strategy that aggregates bins, analyzes biologically defined regions separately, or uses disk-backed representations before integration.
+Resource-driven aggregation or filtering should always be recorded and should not replace biological and quality-control criteria.

+If R reports that it cannot allocate a vector, closes unexpectedly, or spends long periods paging to disk, restart R in a clean session, close browsers and other large applications, and run QC and integration as separate clean processes using `Rscript` with the `--vanilla` option.
+On a memory-limited computer, use `conserve.memory = TRUE` in `SCTransform()` and explicitly set `method = "glmGamPoi"` when appropriate and installed; these choices should be recorded because they can alter runtime and memory behavior.
+Avoid running several samples in parallel when RAM, rather than CPU time, is the limiting resource.
+Very slow completion after the figures have been produced may reflect serialization and file synchronization rather than continued integration.
+For Dropbox or other cloud-synchronized projects, write the large final RDS to a local nonsynced scratch directory first, verify that it can be reopened, and then copy it into the repository data location.
+A server is not necessary for the present standard Visium dataset, but a 32-GB workstation or a 64-GB server is a safer choice for repeated runs; a larger-memory server becomes advisable for large multi-section or fine-bin Visium HD analyses.

 ## PCA selection

 The elbow diagnostic evaluates PCs 1-50.
 The plot contains two reference lines: